mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Bastions.md

 Bastion play uses two families of actions: **Business** (money and projects) and **Political** (relationships and pull).
 Unless a rule says otherwise, each character takes **one of each** per turn.

 ### Business Actions
 Business actions affect regular DnD play by giving resources such as money, items and other bonuses like inspiration.
-These are facility-specific and are detailed on their descriptions on [[Business Facilities]].
+These are facility-specific and are detailed on their descriptions on [[Bastions - Business Facilities]].

 - **Trade.** Your Bastion earns coin through rents, enterprises, and sales.
 Baseline income is **20 gp × character level** (or a facility’s alternate).
 Facilities often add flat gp or % modifiers for **this turn**.
 - **Craft.** Start or advance a project (mundane or magical).
 See **Crafting** for time, assistants, tools, and Essence.
 Business facilities apply here (workshops, labs, yards, archives).